 Now co-educational, the school has enjoyed a rich history as a West Philadelphia fixture.
 In 1916, West Philadelphia Catholic High School for Boys opened its doors to students at both Transfiguration Parish School and later at St. Gregory Parish School.
 Its counterpart, founded in 1927, was the second all-girls Catholic high school in Philadelphia.
-In 1989, the two institutions merged to form the current school, located at 4501 Market Street.
+In 1989, the two institutions merged to form the current school, located at 4501 Chestnut Street.

 A number of men’s and women’s religious orders have served West Catholic’s students over the decades, including the Society of Mary, the De La Salle Christian Brothers, the Religious Sisters of Mercy, the Sisters of Notre Dame de Namur, the Sisters of St. Francis, the Sisters of St. Joseph, the Immaculate Heart of Mary Sisters, the Sisters of the Society of the Holy Child of Jesus and the Sisters of Christian Charity.

 For Rondolone, the presence of the religious orders was formative.

 “The Christian brothers and the nuns instilled in me a desire to serve,” he said.
 “I am … very grateful to the Lasallian order of Christian Brothers for their selfless dedication in enabling me and generations of students from various backgrounds to receive an education to be proud of.”

 Brady said the Rondolone scholarships will meet a critical neighborhood need.
 According to the 2019 American Community Survey, the median income in West Philadelphia was just under $35,000, an amount that places West Catholic’s annual tuition of $9,400 out of reach for many prospective students.